-The auditors, Greenback Alan LLP, have indicated their willingness to continue in office and a resolution concerning their re-appointment will be proposed at a meeting of the Board of Directors.
+The auditors, Greenback Alan LLP, have indicated their willingness to continue in office and are deemed to be re-appointed under section 487 of the Companies Act 2006.

 Statement of Directors' responsibility

 The Directors are responsible for preparing the annual report and the financial statements in accordance with applicable law and regulations.